danielwertheim/mynatsclient/README.md

 # MyNatsClient
 ## Why a new one when there's an official project?
 Because I wanted one that leaves .Net4.0 behind and therefore offers `async` constructs.
 And I also wanted one that is reactive and supports [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET), by being based around `IObservable<T>`.
-And I also wanted to keep as much of the domain language of NATS as possible, but not strictly be following/limited to the APIs of other NATS client, but instead offer one that fits the .NET domain.
+And I also wanted to keep as much of the domain language of NATS as possible, but not strictly be following/limited to the APIs of other NATS client, but instead offer one that fits the .NET domain and one that is a .NET client first and foremost and not a port.

 ## Metrics
 There are some posts on this on my blog.
 The most interesting one would be: [MyNatsClient - It flushes, but so can you](http://danielwertheim.se/mynatsclient-it-flushes-but-so-can-you/)